eNCloan makes finding a personal loan in North Carolina simple. Compare top lenders, learn more about personal loans and shop your options.

 Depending on the lender, there could be some fees associated with borrowing, the most common fee is an origination fee.
 These are fees associated with the cost of processing your application and funding your loan.

 According to Experian, in 2019, the average FICO credit score of a North Carolina citizen was 694.
-During that same time, 26% of consumers in North Carolina currently had a personal loan with an average loan amount of $16,402 and an interest rate of 9.58%.
+During that same time, 26% of consumers in North Carolina currently had a personal loan with an average personal loan amount of $16,402 and a personal loan interest rate of 9.58%.

 A personal loan can be used at the borrower’s discretion so it can be used for any sensible reason.
 Upon funding, personal loans are deposited directly into your bank checking or savings or savings account.
 Some of the most popular uses for personal loans include: